robert/robert.github.com/_posts/2100-01-01-kensington.md

 Sadly (or happily, depending on your morals and point of view), I saw that it was indeed only listening on `lo0`.
 No matter.
 Next I wanted to see what information was being sent to it.
 I opened up Wireshark, a tool that allows you to watch the network traffic flowing in and out of your computer.
 I set Wireshark listening on `lo0`, filtered to port `9090`.

 Traffic appeared immediately.
 Something was pinging the KensingtonWorks server every few seconds with an HTTP `GET` request to a URL with the path `/devices`.
 The KensingtonWorks server was sending back the response `[]`.
-This was good news - since KensingtonWorks was using HTTP it would be straightforward to fiddle with.
-But the most important part of the HTTP request was the part that wasn't there: authentication.

 <img src="/images/kensington-slash-devices.png" />

+Zooming in on the request showed:

 ```
 GET /devices HTTP/1.1